-There are a variety of possible reasons for this trend, but consultation conducted with Bangor University students in 2010 identified the lack of local employment opportunities as one of the key issues.
+There are a variety of possible reasons for this trend, but consultation conducted with Bangor University students identified the lack of local employment opportunities as one of the key issues.
 Lack of suitable and affordable housing can also be a major push-factor.
-And when deciding where to settle, young people are usually looking for more than just a job; they want to live in a place that also matches their lifestyle, whether that is about access to cultural opportunities (nightlife or outdoor pursuits for example), or about services and support that are in place to help them to start and raise a family.
+When deciding where to settle, young people are usually looking for more than just a job; they want to live in a place that also matches their lifestyle, whether that is about access to cultural opportunities (nightlife or outdoor pursuits for example), or about services and support that are in place to help them to start and raise a family.

 For employers and the economy in general, recruiting, retaining and developing young people within the workforce helps tackle issues such as an ageing workforce, skills gaps and shortages, talent development, succession planning and customer insight into emerging markets and trends (see ‘prosperous well-being‘ for further information).

 This age group has become increasingly mobile in recent years so the size and impact of their out-migration has grown.
 In the past 10 years, average net migration in the 15-29 age group: